RileyPoirier23/TattooAPP/README.md

     p_client_id, p_guest_name, p_guest_email, p_guest_phone, now()
   ) returning * into new_record;

-  -- 2. Fetch Related Data
+  -- Fetch Data
   select id, full_name from public.profiles where id = new_record.client_id into client_data;
   select id, full_name, services from public.profiles where id = new_record.artist_id into artist_data;

-  -- 3. Send Notification (Safe Block)
+  -- Notify
   begin
     if p_guest_name is not null and p_guest_name != '' then
       display_name := p_guest_name || ' (Guest)';